neilschelly/pizerotimer/README.md

 ![PiZeroTimer](/docs/device.jpg)

-I run it on a [Raspberry Pi Zero W](https://www.adafruit.com/product/3400) with a [Mini PiTFT screen](https://www.adafruit.com/product/4484) attached with Python3.
+I run it on a [Raspberry Pi Zero WH](https://www.adafruit.com/product/3708) with a [Mini PiTFT screen](https://www.adafruit.com/product/4484) attached with Python3.
+It'll probably run on any Pi and the GPIO headers (optional on the Pi Zero) are necessary to attach the screen that I chose.
+You can add headers to a Pi Zero without them with simple soldering skills.

 ## Installation